 You can apply attribute domains to fields only if there was a definable set or range of specific values possible for that field.
 For example, a field that stores the answer to the survey question What is your favorite food? is difficult to apply a domain to, since there are a large number of responses that can be given.
 However, a field storing data on eye color can have an attribute domain assigned to it, because there are only a few possible valid values.

 Using an attribute domain for a field storing eye color data would ensure consistency of the values.
 If data collectors were allowed to type any color into a text field for eye color, you might end up with any of the following for blue eyes:

 - Sky blue

 Attribute domains also prevent misspellings or typographical errors.
-Even if data collectors knew only to use the term blue for blue eyes, they might misspell the word (bleu) or mistakenly strike the wrong key when typing blue (vlue) into a text field.
+Even if data collectors knew to only use the term blue for blue eyes, they might misspell the word (bleu) or mistakenly strike the wrong key when typing the word (vlue) in a text field.

 Types of attribute domains